-They have conducted a huge number of concerts for festivals (they performed their Bill & Charlie Monroe 'Early Bluegrass Program' from the Monroe's days at KMA Radio in Iowa to a standing ovation from the International Bluegrass Music Assn. in Owensboro, Kentucky) , symphony halls (they performed with the New Zealand Symphony in Auckland to a standing room only audience), opera houses, schools, libraries, museums, and just about anywhere a venue desires authentic and realistic presentations of America's true 'rural' musical genres (they performed 'live' in front of over 10,000 Chinese on a tour to China for a fashion program that was televised 'live' to several million people).
+The Everharts have conducted a huge number of concerts for festivals, but the Everhart's have also performed in symphony halls (they performed with the New Zealand Symphony in Auckland to a standing room only audience), opera houses, schools, libraries, museums, and just about anywhere a venue that desires authentic and realistic presentations of America's true 'rural' musical genres (they performed 'live' in front of over 10,000 Chinese on a tour to China for a fashion program that was televised 'live' to several million people).
 They spent some 20 years performing in Europe, from the Shetland Islands to the Canary Islands, and all across the map of Europe.